nyc-crh/site/content/gallery/memorandum-to-counselors.md

 videoTitle:
 closeRdImg:
 closeRdLink:
-eventname: Camp Jened helped its counselors learn to support disabled campers.
+eventname: Camp Jened helps its counselors learn to support disabled campers.
 caption: Counselors at Camp Jened received this guidance before they started their work at the camp.
 There were both disabled and non-disabled counselors at Jened.
 archive_source: Papers of Honora Rubenstein
 source_link: